Rectification (law): Scotland

+Testamentary documents are excluded from this provision under section 8(6).

+Effect

+Section 8(4) of the act provides that"(4) Subject to sections 8A and 9(4) of this Act, a document ordered to be rectified under this section shall have effect as if it had always been so rectified."This provision is thus retroactive, and thus remedies for breach of the rectified term prior to the rectification may be available.

+Objectivity and Subjectivity

+In relation to documents giving effect to bilateral agreements, in the case of Paterson v Angelline [2022] CSIH 33, the judgement of Lady Wolffe clarifies that the objective approach must be taken.
+That is to say, that the contents of the previous agreement, and the intention that it is expressed in the document to be rectified must be ascertained from the perspective of the reasonable observer.

+In relation to unilateral documents, the approach is the converse.
+In the case of PHG Developments Scot Ltd v Lothian Amusements Ltd [2021] CSIH 12, Lord Tyre sets out that the relevant intention is subjective (endorsing the outer house judgement of Bank of Ireland v Bass Brewers) - what legal effect the granter intended to achieve.

 Canada

 In the Canadian case of Bercovici v Palmer (1966) 59 DLR (2d) 513, a lawyer's "inexplicable error" extended a conveyance of real property to include a cottage.
 One of the parties later tried to assert that the inclusion was intended, but the trial judge did not believe that evidence and concluded that he was "satisfied beyond any fair and reasonable doubt that the (cottage) was not intended by either party to be included in their transaction."

 On appeal, the court added that in cases if rectification is an issue, it is within the purview of the court to consider the conduct subsequent to the contract.

 Australia

 Rectification is available if the parties intended to give effect to the whole of an antecedent agreement in the written contract and, by common mistake, they failed to do so.
 However, the existence of an antecedent agreement is not essential to the grant of relief by way of rectification.
 It may be granted in cases in which the instrument sought to be rectified constitutes the only agreement between the parties but does not reflect their common intention.
 The plaintiff needs to advance 'convincing proof' that the written contract does not embody the final intention of the parties.
 The omitted ingredient must be capable of such proof in clear and precise terms.